mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 <br>

 ## Recommened BIOS settings / modifications
-> Without these settings / modifications, your device may be unstable even become unbootable.

 - `Secure Boot: OFF`
 - `SATA mode: AHCI`
   - Boot into BIOS and switch to Main tab.